EvanSilverstein333/PatientContext/README.md

 ```

 #### Publisher ####
 The Publisher service is configured as a duplex channel with 1-way communication to notify all listeners of a specific event when that event occurs.
-Each listener may subscribe to 1 or muliple events.
+Each listener may subscribe to 1 or more events.
 A listener is established by implementing the "IPublisherCallback" contract, which can be found in the namespace created upon adding the Publisher service.
-The IPublisherCallback contract is defined by the following 2 methods:
-* public static void SubscribeToMessages() - this should be called once at the start of your application to begin listening to events
-* public void MessageHandler(MessageWrapper messageWrapper) - this is called each time the publisher notifies the listener of an event
+The IPublisherCallback contract is defined by the "void MessageHandler(MessageWrapper messageWrapper)" method, which is called each time the publisher notifies a given listener of an event.
+Each listener must subscribe to events to recieve notifications, which is achieved by calling the "Subscribe(string messageType)" method of the Publisher service.
+For example:

 The components available to use with this service are provided in the [Events directory](https://github.com/EvanSilverstein333/PatientContext/tree/master/Contract/Events) of the Contract Assembly.
 For example:
 ```